Historical Society Bacchus Marsh & District

 Historical Society Meetings

 The Bacchus Marsh And District Historical Society (Ph.
-5367 9336) meets on the last Thursday of the month at 7.30pm in the James Young room, Lerderderg Library, 215 Main Street, Bacchus Marsh.
+5367 9336) meet bi-monthly, on the last Thursday of the month at 7.30pm in the James Young room, Lerderderg Library, 215 Main Street, Bacchus Marsh.

 The Archives are open to the public on Mondays – 1.30pm to 4.00pm & Fridays – 2pm to 4.00pm.